adamnieto/django/README.md

 home.html,23
 ```
 ### Add New Rules
-A file called `xss_rules.txt` is created in the same directory as `manage.py` the first time the server is run.
+A file called `xss_rules.txt` is created in the same directory as `manage.py` the first time the `runserver` command is executed.
 This file can be used to tell django that you want to add more rules for the xss detector to identify.
 For instance, if a developer created a new filter or template tag that could potentially be vulnerable to XSS attack then the developer should add this rule to `xss_rules.txt` so they or others who use this filter can be warned if used incorrectly could result in an XSS attack.
 Please use the following format when adding rules (start on the 6th line):

 ```